 (7) Hollywood Sign, which only seems so small and far away because of the panoramic wide angle.
 If tourists don’t need to get really close to the sign (the locals are not friendly on that score), the Bronson Caverns Quarry is an excellent observation point.

 Final sample: the battle between the female ’40 Thieves’ and the Tartars in RKO’s Son of Sinbad (1955).
 The entire Quarry is seen, positioning stunt women atop the rocks as archers.
-The third tunnel entrance (#5 on the diagram) used as an ‘open sesame’ door to a secret lair.
+The third tunnel entrance (#5 on the diagram) is used as an ‘open sesame’ door to a secret lair.
 The copy shown on TCM is properly formatted flat, but RKO originally released it in SuperScope — which would have ruined a lot of compositions.

 Article by Glenn Erickson